franknitschke/referee/README.md

 **The software is developed for use in a secure private network only (for security reasons).
 It is not recommended to use it on a public server!
 Please change all default passwords and tokens immediately after installation.**

-We recommend using the program as a Docker image.
+We recommend using the program as a Docker image. **If you run without Docker Node JS version >= 18.18.2 is required!**

 **If you would run the image on a Raspberry Pi, make sure to run an OS in 64 bit.
 Otherwise the image didn't start.**